Serial sleazeball and Internet troll Harley "Durianrider" Johnstone has just made the news here in Australia, and for all the wrong reasons.

 After a motorist came a bit too close for the vegan troll's liking on what appears to be Norton Summit Road in the Adelaide Hills on Sunday, Johnstone completely lost whatever tiny shred of sanity he had left and went into a bogan meltdown.
 The cracker is that Johnstone, money-grubbing attention-whore that he is, thought it would be a great idea to post footage of his outburst on YouTube.
 He evidently wasn't planning on Channel Seven also sharing the footage on their top-rating current affairs show Today Tonight.
-Unlike Johnstone's dipshitted YouTube followers, Today Tonight's demographic aren't so forgiving of obnoxious vegan assholes.
-After watching the footage of Johnstone screaming "kill me, fucking kill me!" at the motorist, Today Tonight's Facebook page lit up with dozens of folks eagerly volunteering to do just that.
+Unlike Johnstone's gullible YouTube followers, Today Tonight's demographic aren't so forgiving of obnoxious loudmouths.
+After watching the footage of Johnstone screaming "kill me, f**king kill me!" at the motorist, Today Tonight's Facebook page lit up with dozens of folks eagerly volunteering to do just that.

 Here he is ladies and gentlemen, the world's most loathsome vegan, in all his feral glory:

 For the record, I absolutely despise car drivers who drive dangerously close to cyclists, especially when the neighbouring lane is completely empty.
-But I'm nowhere near convinced this driver's actions warrant the histrionic carry on displayed by Johnstone.
-I've had assholes come a lot closer to me whilst riding than this guy did to Johnstone.
+But I'm not convinced this driver's actions warrant the histrionic carry on displayed by Johnstone.
+I've had drivers come a lot closer to me whilst riding than this guy did to Johnstone.
 Furthermore, the BMW driver appeared to have crossed the double white lines while passing (you're allowed to do this if passing a cyclist) - hardly the kind of accommodating behaviour you'd expect from a member of the pigheaded "Cyclists Should Get Off the Road!" crowd.

 It's also important to note there was a cyclist approaching from the other direction, which meant the BMW driver had to be careful about pulling out too far to the right.

-And last but not least, the driver seemed pretty calm and rational about the whole thing, and wasn't yelling the usual "You @#%s shouldn't be on the @#$%&# road!" stupidity that so many of our other feeble-minded motorists mindlessly recite.
+And last but not least, the driver seemed pretty calm and rational about the whole thing, and wasn't yelling the usual "You @#%s shouldn't be on the @#$%&# road!" stupidity that so many other feeble-minded motorists mindlessly recite.
 If this guy was out to "kill" cyclists, he wasn't very enthusiastic about his mission.

 Methinks the Doucherider, grandmaster of overeaction and tantrum-throwing that he is, chose the wrong motorist to try and make an example of.
 And while he no doubt figured posting the exchange online would garner a boatload more hits for his monetised YouTube channel, the whole charade seems to have blown up in his ugly face.